Carter Caves State Park, Kentucky

 Map Link To Carter Caves State Resort Park

-View The Photos From Past Learn & Do Trail Maintenance Events
+View The Photos From August 2023 Learn & Do Trail Maintenance Events

-Thursday: Arrive at the park late afternoon.
+Thursday: Arrive at the park in the afternoon.
 Set up your campsite.
-At 7:00 pm we'll meet for orientation, introductions, safety talk and instruction on the basics of trail maintenance.
-Afterward we'll get underground for a short commercial cave tour.
+At 7:00 pm we'll meet for orientation, introductions, safety talk, and instruction on the basics of trail maintenance.
+Afterward, we'll get underground for a short cave tour of X-Cave.

 Friday: Our workday is from 8:00 am - 3:00 pm.
 Plan on spending the whole time outside on the trails.
-We'll meet again at 5:30 pm for a pizza dinner.
-After dinner we'll enjoy an optional, fun activity at the park.
+We'll meet again at 6:00 pm for a pizza dinner at the pool.
+After dinner, we'll enjoy an optional, fun activity at the park.

 Saturday: Our workday is from 8:00 am - 3:00 pm.
 Plan on spending the whole time outside on the trails.
-We'll meet again at 5:30 pm for a buffet dinner in the lodge restaurant.
-After dinner we'll enjoy an optional, fun activity at the park.
+We'll meet again at 6:00 pm for a buffet dinner in the lodge restaurant.
+After dinner, we'll enjoy an optional, fun activity at the park.

 |Thursday: Walking Tour of X-Cave.
 X-cave has two vertical joint passages that meander through a large layer of limestone which puts you up-close to many beautiful cave formations.
 Some of the highlighted features include turkey rock, the pipe organ, and the giant column which is the largest cave formation found at the park.
 Be aware of your surroundings and you will discover how this cave became known as "X-Cave."